 HOLD ON TIGHT ~ The Chakra Rock of ginger doss will rock your body. wake your soul, and set your heart on fire!!

-“The energy & spunk Ginger brings to her music & performance will make even the shyest of people want to get up & dance!
-Her music moves you at every level of your being!!! ”
+“The energy & spunk Ginger brings to her (their) music & performance will make even the shyest of people want to get up & dance!
+Her (their) music moves you at every level of your being!!! ”

 - Rev. Aislinn Firehawk, LMT, Music Coordinator, Gaea Goddess Gathering

 “Ginger Doss is a phenomenal performer and an exceptional beam of light in the world.
-Her captivating beats and soulful voice lifts the vibration of the listener and is a transformational experience.!”
+Her (their) captivating beats and soulful voice lifts the vibration of the listener and is a transformational experience.!”